 This is one of those TikToks that, at first glance, almost seems like a troll.
 In the video, a closeup of perfectly painted scarlet lips is suddenly streaked with heavy concealer, slashed along the top and bottom.
 Three seconds later, it all makes sense.
 This hack is the easier, more fun way to replicate that just-bitten, slightly faded ombré lip look made popular by K- and J-pop idols.
 For my own recreation, I used concealer on a brush (trust me, use a brush rather than your concealer’s applicator–this can get messy!) and streaked it across my top and bottom lips.
 Using another brush, I patted the blend together to fade my outer edges and add emphasis to the centers of my lips.
 Be forward: even pressing gingerly, this did get pretty smeared around my mouth but it was quickly fixed with a bit more foundation.

 To conclude the experiment, I scrolled over to the top lip liner hack on TikTok right now: a vampy, two-toned lip with deep shapes and a pointed cupid’s bow for added edge.
-Considering we’re just four weeks away from Halloween, I figured the witchy look was an appropriate one to test drive.
+I figured the witchy look was an appropriate one to test drive.
 What surprised me most, however, was how easy it was to recreate.

 Using a dark berry lip liner, I drew sharp points on my cupid’s bow, filled them in, and then traced my upper and lower lips.
 I added a line down the center of both lips for added dimension, then pulled out my favorite violet-tinted red to fill in the gaps.
 To finish it off, I blended the two colors a bit more with the berry-toned liner, and topped it with a gloss.
 Instant Hex Girls vibes.